-Here filename should be in the current folder or PREP_DIR, locale is the locale this suggest (for example, en-US) file is being made for and where a file suggest_trie.txt.gz will be written, and endmarker is the end of word symbol to use in the trie.
+Here filename should be in the current folder or PREP_DIR and should consist of one word per line, locale is the locale this suggest (for example, en-US) file is being made for and where a file suggest-trie.txt.gz will be written, and endmarker is the end of word symbol to use in the trie.
 For example, \$ works pretty well.
-The format of filename should be a sequence of line, each line containing a word or phrase followed by a space followed by a frequency count. i.e., the last thing on the line should be a number.
-Given a corpus of documents a frequency for a word would be the number of occurences of that word in the document.